andrew1007/mrfa-demo/article/part3.md

 ## Factory Selectors for Multi-cache situations

 `createSelector` has a cache size of one.
-This meets most use cases, but some situations may require a larger cache.
+This meets most use cases.
+But some situations may require a larger cache.
 For example, when an algorithm needs to operate on something by id.
 This situation is common when many instances of a component are rendered, such as a table.

 A selector like this will miss its cache because `id` is constantly changing.
 In this situation, a factory is required.